Football at the 2010 Summer Youth Olympics – Boys' tournament: Europe

 Montenegro represented Europe at the tournament.
 UEFA decided that the four lowest-ranked associations at junior level would fight out for a place at the Youth Olympics.
 Montenegro overwhelmed San Marino 4–0 to book a meeting with Albania for the right to represent Europe in Singapore.
 At this match, the Montenegrin goalkeeper extinguished an attack by handling the ball outside his penalty area.
 He was consequently sent off.
 Albania had the majority of the possession, but Montenegro eked out a 2–1 victory.

 North and Central America

 Haiti represented North and Central America at the tournament.
 The nation's Football Association was only informed of its inclusion in the global competition in June following the withdrawal of Cuba.
 As a result, Haiti's preparations were likely less complete than some of their fellow participants.

 South America

 Bolivia represented South America at the tournament.
 The squad Douglas Cuenca will be taking to Singapore features several members of the side that contested the 2009 South American U-15 Championships and then won bronze at the Odesur Games earlier this year.
-The Bolivians began their preparations for the Youth Games early in July in Argentina, earning a 2–1 win over the USA and a 3–3 draw with the Argentinos Juniors U-20 side.
+The Bolivians began their preparations for the Youth Games early in July in Argentina, earning a 2–1 win over the US and a 3–3 draw with the Argentinos Juniors U-20 side.